solana-labs/ecosystem/projects/babyblobs.md

 ---

 The first interactive NFT collection on Solana, launching on October 25th using the Metaplex Candy Machine.
-These cute, bouncy blobs are an adorable, fun addition to your NFT portfolio!
+These cute, bouncy blobs will be an adorable, fun addition to your NFT portfolio!